Skip to content

 Why Idle Time Is Worth Tracking

 Most people are surprised when they actually add it up.
 A few units here, a subscription there — it feels harmless in the moment.
 But many people find that boredom spending quietly outpaces their intentional leisure budget over time.
 It can help to think of it less as a willpower problem and more as a design problem.
 Unstructured time without a plan tends to fill itself with spending.
-That is worth considering when you look at your monthly outgoings.
+That is worth noting when you look at your monthly outgoings.

 What People Often Overlook